 Most countries that started their modern history with great inequalities evolved into societies that often maintained such pattern of biased wealth distribution.
 And conversely for countries that began with more or less equal societies.
 So, countries that experienced colonization and slavery often had trouble getting rid of the inherited institutions and discrimination.

 Others like Canada or the US on the other hand have been doing much better since then.
-In the case of colonized countries such as Brazil, South Africa or the Caribbean islands, the remaining white population often inherited ownership of capital and means of production once the country became independent.
+In the case of colonized countries such as Brazil or South Africa the remaining white population often inherited ownership of capital and means of production once the country became independent.

 “Poverty is the consequence of plunder.
 Behind every single form of modern poverty, you find the use of force.”
 (Dr. Oscar Guardiola-Rivera)